frappe/erpnext/erpnext/docs/user/manual/en/customize-erpnext/articles/field-types.md

 Link field is connected to another master from where it fetches data.
 For example, in the Quotation master, Customer is a Link field.

-- Map
+- Geolocation

-Use Map field to store GeoJSON <a href="https://tools.ietf.org/html/rfc7946#section-3.3">featurecollection</a>.
+Use Geolocation field to store GeoJSON <a href="https://tools.ietf.org/html/rfc7946#section-3.3">featurecollection</a>.
 Stores polygons, lines and points.
 Internally it uses following custom properties for identifying a circle.

 ```
 {